TheSilvered/nest/docs/c_api/c_api-file.md

 **Description:**

-Checks if `f` was opened in binary mode.
+Check if `f` was opened in binary mode.

 ---